How Welding Automation Can Bridge the Skill Gap in the Manufacturing Industry

 What Is Welding Automation?

-Welding automation is the term used to describe the use of equipment which automates all or part of the welding process.
-The term hard automation is sometimes used to describe the application of positioning machines designed to hold and manipulate the weldment (object being welded).
+Welding automation is the term used to describe the use of equipment that automates all or part of the welding process.
+The term hard automation is sometimes used to describe the application of positioning machines designed to hold and manipulate the weldment (an object being welded).
 Automated welding doesn’t necessarily mean robotic welding, rather it is simply the application of automation technologies such as positioners, manipulators and turning rolls to the welding process.
 The weldment may be positioned for manual or automated welding processes.
-For example a pipe may be rotated on a positioner while being welded by a hand held welding head or by a welding head fixed to a manipulator arm for a fully automated set up.
+For example, a pipe may be rotated on a positioner while being welded by a handheld welding head or by a welding head fixed to a manipulator arm for a fully automated setup.

 How Can Automation Be a Solution To Labor Shortages?